 The American Museum of Natural History is renowned for its expansive collections of more than 30 million specimens and artifacts.
 The museum includes three large dinosaur halls, Hall of Ocean Life, the Star of India sapphire in the Hall of Minerals & Gems and the newest section, the Rose Center for Earth & Space, which has quickly become the museum’s star attraction.
 The Museum is accessible through an alternate entrance and all of the exhibitions are accessible by wheelchair.
-For individuals with hearing impairments assistive listening devices are available upon request.
+For individuals with hearing impairments visiting this vacation spot for seniors, assistive listening devices are available upon request.
 For visitors with sight impairments, the museum has touchable exhibits as well as a monthly Science Sense Tour (more information is available on the museum’s website).

 The Museum of Modern Art (MoMA) has the largest collection of artwork from 1880 to present.
 It has more than 100,000 paintings, sculptures, drawings, prints and more from modern artists.
 The MoMA is fully wheelchair accessible.
 For guests with hearing impairments, the MoMA has transcripts of its audio programs and a bi-monthly program for deaf adults.
 For guests with hearing impairments, the museum offers maps in Braille and audio tours, tactile models and Touch Tours with trained guides.